MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-spring-cloud.md

 recommendations: false
 ---

-# Migrate Spring Boot applications to Azure Spring Cloud
+# Migrate Spring Boot applications to Azure Spring Apps

+> [!NOTE]
+> Azure Spring Apps is the new name for the Azure Spring Cloud service.
+Although the service has a new name, you'll see the old name in some places for a while as we work to update assets such as screenshots, videos, and diagrams.

-This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to run on Azure Spring Cloud.
+This guide describes what you should be aware of when you want to migrate an existing Spring Boot application to run on Azure Spring Apps.

 ## Pre-migration